kNeff9/LoveThyNeighbor/README.md

 Press run button for Project2 build

 **Note:**
-Github commits are not accurate and repo is not showing Avery and Omar as contributors despite making changes.
+Github commits are not accurate and repo would not showing Avery and Omar as contributors despite making changes.